amyf211/Evently/README.md

 ---

 To run the project, open the terminal and type 'node listen.js'.
 This should set the server running.
 Next, open a second terminal, type 'cd frontend' and then 'npm run dev' which should run the app.
 Hold ctrl/cmd and click the link shown after 'Local:'.
-You can also view the hosted version of this web app by going to: https://www.evently.netlify.com

 ---